alldritt/SatimageOSAX/README.md

 ## Installation

+1. [Download](https://s3.amazonaws.com/latenightsw.com/SatimageOSAX1.0.dmg) and mount the SatimageOSAX disk image
-1. Copy the SatimageOSAX application to your Applications folder.
+2. Copy the SatimageOSAX application to your Applications folder.
-2. Make sure that you launch the SatimageOSAX application once manually.  macOS will ask for permission to run the application because it was downloaded from the internet.
+3. Make sure that you launch the SatimageOSAX application once manually.  macOS will ask for permission to run the application because it was downloaded from the internet.

 ## Usage